-In the Frosmo context, segmentation means grouping the visitors browsing your website based on their behavior, location, or other attributes to enable effective adaptive content.
-Segments are used to target specific types of visitors with content that matches their interests.
-Content variations displayed to a visitor depend on the segments that the visitor is in.
-You can define a set of rules that place a visitor into one or more segments – or remove a visitor from them.
+In the Frosmo context, segmentation means grouping the visitors browsing your website based on their behavior, location, or other attributes to enable effective personalization.
+You can define a set of rules that places a visitor into one or more segments – or removes a visitor from them.
+Once you've created the segments, you can target personalized content modifications to those segments.
+Or, even better, you can first study the segments to better understand your visitor base and target audiences, and then use that information to create personalized experiences.

 The Frosmo Platform allows you to create, manage, and combine segments.
 You can also analyze the behavior of your visitors on a segment level.